The Stranger Theme of Man and the Natural World

-These days, society hardly challenges the new age-y wisdom, "Seek to be one with nature."
-Society in The Stranger finds one manifestation of that wisdom objectionable, and even punishable by death.
-An element of nature, the narrator’s actions are often dictated by the slightest changes in weather.
-Citing the scorching sun as the reason for murder, however, his unbelievable story is met with a trip to the guillotine.
-The Stranger investigates the extent to which man is affected by nature or may be said to be one with nature.
+These days, society doesn't the new age-y wisdom, "Seek to be one with nature."
+But society in The Stranger finds that wisdom kind of objectionable... and even punishable by death.
+Meursault is almost a force/element of nature, and his actions are often dictated by the slightest changes in weather.

 But because he blames the scorching sun as the reason for murdering a dude, he gets a trip to the guillotine.
 One of the many, many questions The Stranger asks is the extent to which man is affected by nature (or can be said to be one with nature).

 - Does Meursault behave as if he is an element of nature?
 What drives this connection?

 - At times the sun makes Meursault sleepy; at other times, it makes him angry or annoyed.
 Is there any rationale to this?